rachitnigam/rachitnigam.com/content/post/free-agent-cornell.md

 summary = "PhD student tries to justify his life choices."

 +++

+> **Update, 2022**: *After being at Cornell for couple more years, I've developed a more nuanced opinion of the "free agent system" at Cornell CIS.
+> I do not believe that this system scales well as the department has grown.
+> If you are an incoming student to Cornell CIS, I encourage you to set up rotation commitments with professors before you accept the offer.*

 Deciding which graduate school you're going to spend the next _n_ years of your life is one of the hardest decision of your life.
 One of the things